 Winter layering includes:

-• Base Layer: A wool base layer will wick away sweat to keep your body dry and warm.
+• Base Layer: A wool base layer wicks sweat to keep your body dry and warm.

 • Mid-Layer: Your mid-layer should be your insulating layer.
 In Alaska, you will wear multiple mid-layers.

-• Outer Layer: The outer layer is your first defense against the weather.
-It should be rain-proof and water-proof.
+• Outer Layer: Your first line of defense against the weather is your outer layer.
+It should be rain-proof and wind-proof.
 It does not need to be insulating.

 In this guide, I will share some things to consider when creating your own packing list for Alaska in Winter, a list of clothing items grouped by purpose, and some gear.
 If you don’t own all of your own gear, which can get expensive, there are some options for renting winter gear in Alaska that I will share as well!